The 3 Conversations That Cure a Toxic Team

 The third conversation is where culture truly shifts.
 Once people feel seen, heard, and supported, they begin to re-engage.
 Commitment happens when ownership meets belief.
 It’s when people stop saying “your company” and start saying “our team.”

-The secret isn’t forcing buy-in, it’s creating conditions where people want to contribute.
-And that doesn’t happen through one talk or team-building session.
-It happens through consistency, living out the same patterns, words, and behaviours until safety becomes the new normal.
+The secret isn’t forcing buy-in; it’s creating conditions where people want to contribute.
+This doesn’t happen through one talk or team-building session.
+It occurs through consistency, living out the same patterns, words, and behaviors until safety becomes the new normal.

 The Psychology Behind Change